2younis/DFGR/README.md

-# Data Free Generative Replay for Imbalanced Dataset
+# Data-Free Class-Incremental Learning on Imbalanced Data using Generative Replay